mandatoryhashtags/Gen6/Veilbound/Chapter-7-Advancement.md

 #### Example
 - **Increasing Agility from 7 to 8:** 8 * 10 = 80 points

+#### Training Time
+- Unless told otherwise it takes 1 week per point of the current skill for each level you increase a skill.
+4->5= 4 weeks
+- A focus takes two weeks.
+- Raising an attribute takes 1 week per point it is at presently so 8->9 = 8 weeks

 ### Building a Character Entirely by Points